 Ready to eat humble pie, I introduced the book to bookaphile and Chinese drama friends when it came out.
 I especially pointed it out to ABC friends with enthusiasm.
 These are folks who grew up watching the dramas with their parents and couldn’t fully read the originals due to the language barrier.
 They were absolutely perfect target audiences who would respond favorably to this masterpiece finally getting translated.

 Anna Holmwood is a wonderful writer — despite my immense gripe about the names, the prose itself was lovely to read.
-Given her work with the Emerging Translators’ Network and previously as editor-in-chief for Books from Taiwan, her expertise and abilities are not to be doubted.
+Given her work with the Emerging Translators’ Network and previously as editor-in-chief for Books from Taiwan, her expertise and abilities are not to be doubted in the least.

 …this all further reinforced my inertia to crack open the book.